Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed

 She added at another point: “I’m being considered for a position on a Court of Appeals, and there would be no opportunity to be a no vote on Roe.
 And as I said to the committee, I would faithfully apply all Supreme Court precedent.”

 This may not be terribly surprising, in that Barrett was talking about the position to which she was being nominated.
 Nor would you expect a nominee to say that they would overturn a specific case, even if they were nominated to the Supreme Court.
 But the repeated delineation between what an appeals court judge could do and what a justice could potentially do was notable.
-And you can bet she’ll be asked about it come mid-October.
+And you can bet she will be asked about it come mid-October.

 GOP questions about the role of her faith

-While Democrats’ pressure on Barrett to explain the role of her devout Catholic faith in her jurisprudence has gotten all the attention, they weren’t the only ones to press her on the issue — or to press her period.
+While Democrats’ pressure on Barrett to explain the role of her Catholic faith in her jurisprudence has gotten all the attention, they weren’t the only ones to press her on the issue — or to press her period.
 Nor were they the only ones to apparently find her answers less than specific.

 At one point, Sen. Ted Cruz (R-Tex.) asked Barrett about the role of her Catholic faith in deciding death penalty cases, asking her whether she would able to decide such cases:

-CRUZ: I’ve read some of what you’ve written on Catholic judges in capital cases, and in particular, as I understand it, you argued that Catholic judges are morally precluded from enforcing the death penalty.BARRETT: A little bit narrower than that, just that ...CRUZ: OK, I was going to ask you to just explain your views on that, because that obviously is of relevance to the job for which you've not been nominated.BARRETT: Yes, Sen. Cruz, that was an article that I wrote 20 years ago as a third-year law student with a professor, and it addressed a very narrow situation, a situation in which a trial judge, who was a conscientious objector to the death penalty, was asked to impose or was required by the law to impose an order of execution.
+CRUZ: I’ve read some of what you’ve written on Catholic judges in capital cases, and in particular, as I understand it, you argued that Catholic judges are morally precluded from enforcing the death penalty.BARRETT: A little bit narrower than that, just that ...CRUZ: Okay, I was going to ask you to just explain your views on that, because that obviously is of relevance to the job for which you’ve not been nominated.BARRETT: Yes, Senator Cruz, that was an article that I wrote 20 years ago as a third-year law student with a professor, and it addressed a very narrow situation, a situation in which a trial judge, who was a conscientious objector to the death penalty, was asked to impose or was required by the law to impose an order of execution.
 And we concluded in that article that recusal would be the judge’s best course and the judge should recuse from that case. ...
 We did not draw any conclusions about conscientious objection in the appellate role.

 Grassley also asked Barrett about the issue: